joeatbayes/file2consul/README.md

  -file=name of input paramter file

  -uri=uri to reach console server

- -CACHE = name of files to use as cache file.
-This
-    file is read and compared to the post processing set to determine what new or changed values need to be saved to consul.
-It is also re-written and end of run when defined.
-To clear cache delete the file before running the utility.
-    This value is subjected to interpolation so you can use variables like enviornment as part of file name.

  -appname = variable used for interpolation
  -env =  variable used for interpolation